 Taking action on smoking and health

-A packet of 20 cigerettes a day costs £250 a month - that's £3,000 per year so not smoking can play a big part in improving anyone's financial capability as well as improve their health outcomes.
+But smoking makes your problems worse- a packet of 20 cigarettes a day costs £250 a month - that's £3,000 per year so not smoking can play a big part in improving anyone's financial capability and put more money back in to the individuals pocket as well as improve their health outcomes.

 A pilot project carried out between 2014-2016 working with money advice services in Glasgow (see below) found that staff were keen to help clients to save money by stopping smoking, but were concerned about how they could raise this issue in the most sensitive and empathic manner.

-Each pack contains leaflets setting out the money that can be saved by stopping smoking and providing ten tips to help clients along.
+Each pack contains leaflets setting out the money that can be saved by stopping smoking and providing ten tips on the free advice and support available to help individuals quit their way.

-The packs should be of use to anyone working in a setting that provides money advice, even if just part of a wider package of support - this could be a money advice service, a food bank, a student welfare office, a Citizens Advice Bureau, a credit union or a local authority One Stop Shop.
+The packs should be of use to anyone working in a setting that provides money advice, even if just part of a wider package of support - this could be a money advice service, a food bank, a student welfare office, a Citizens Advice Bureau, a credit union, local authority One Stop Shop or any community based organisation such as a Carers Centre providing financial advice as part of the holistic service that they provide to individuals.

 To order a pack to help raise the issue with your clients, request associated A3 posters to display or to order more of the leaflet inserts, contact Zareen Raza at email@example.com.